-Art & Design
+ART & DESIGN

 Every good company realises that creativity and good design are important factors in generating new business.
 So as well as developing your creativity and learning to express yourself visually, art can open the door to exciting career opportunities.

+YEAR 12

 Students study 1 component that allows them to investigate a range of methods, exploring a variety of media to produce a coursework portfolio that reflects their own interests.
 They will also investigate a range of artists that have influenced and inspired their work.
 This year gives them a great opportunity to experiment thoroughly with media and ideas.

+YEAR 13

 Students will develop their interests further as part of a specialist project that reflects their own interests which is supported by a personal, written and illustrated study of about 3000 words.
 They will also complete an externally set assignment.

-Component 1
+COMPONENT 1

 - No time Limit

-- 96 marks
+96 marks

 - 60% of A-Level

-Component 2
+COMPONENT 2

-- Preparatory period + 15 hours supervised time
+- Preparatory period + 15 hours supervised time 96 marks

-- 96 marks

 - 40% of A-Level

+OPPORTUNITIES

 On completing this course, students may choose to follow an Arts Foundation course before entering university or they may go straight into an arts based degree.
 The subject provides a great basis for those aiming to join the world of advertising, become graphic designers, illustrators, typographers or painters, sculptors, textile designers, fashion designers or photographers to name just a few.

-Biology
+ENTRANCE REQUIREMENTS ESSENTIAL: Portfolio of drawings if no GCSE art gualification

+DESIRABLE: Grade 5 in Art

+...rg/sixth-form

+BIOLOGY

 Biology involves the study of a wide range of exciting topics, ranging from molecular biology to the study of ecosystems and from microorganisms to mammoths.
 Biology is never far from the headlines either...

 The human genome has been sequenced and we know the complete arrangement of the three thousand million bases that make up human DNA.
 In Kenya, 350people die every day from AIDS and in South East Asia the skies are dark with smoke as the last Bornean rainforests are burned to grow oil palms.

 Biologists are concerned with all these issues.
 They work in fields of cell biology, medicine, food production and ecology...and the work they do is vital to all of us.

 Students who take biology often also study a wide range of subjects including psychology, sociology, PE, chemistry, physics, health and social care and environmental studies.

-A Level Year 1: Year 12
+A LEVEL YEAR 1: YEAR 12

-- Biological molecules
+- Biological molecules Cells

-- Cells

 - Organisms exchange with their environment

 - Genetic information, variation and relationships between organisms

-A Level Year 2: Year 13
+A LEVEL YEAR 2: YEAR 13

-- Energy transfers in and between organisms - Organisms respond to changes in their environments - Genetics, populations, evolution and ecosystems. - The control of gene expression
+- Energy transfers in and between organisms

+- Organisms respond to changes in their environments Genetics, populations, evolution and ecosystems.

+- The control of gene expression

 Assessed by AQA 3x2 hour papers

-Biology is a great choice of subject for people who want a career in health and clinical professions, such as medicine, dentistry, veterinary science, physiotherapy, pharmacy, optometry, nursing, zoology, marine biology or forensic science.
+OPPORTUNITIES Biology is a great choice of subject for people who want a career in health and clinical professions, such as medicine, dentistry, veterinary science, physiotherapy, pharmacy, optometry, nursing, zoology, marine biology or forensic science.
+ENTRANCE REQUIREMENTS ESSENTIAL: Grade 66 in combined science/grade 6 in Biology DESIRABLE: 6 in English, 6 in Maths